Sandy Ground in Anguilla © Public Domain

-This small landmass boasts 33 amazing beaches that many rate as the best in the world and most certainly in the Caribbean.
-Each is special in its own way, from Shoal Bay East with its mile of soft sand and wild Windward Bay to serene Little Harbor or secluded Captain's Bay, reached only by a narrow gravel track.
-Some of the most popular beaches include Cove Bay, which offers waterside horseback rides and weekend barbecues with live bands; Maundays Bay, home to some of Anguilla's premier resort hotels.
+This small landmass boasts over 30 amazing beaches that many rate as the best in the world and most certainly in the Caribbean.
+Each is special in its own way, from Shoal Bay East with its mile of soft sand, to serene Little Harbor and the secluded Captain's Bay, which can only be reached by a narrow gravel track.
+Some of the most popular beaches include Cove Bay, which offers waterside horseback rides and weekend barbecues with live bands; and Maundays Bay, home to some of Anguilla's premier resort hotels.
 The beaches, together with a set of stylish villas, resort hotels and delicious cuisine served up in a disproportionately large number of top class restaurants, have made Anguilla a favourite hideaway for celebrities, particularly movie stars, as witnessed by the private jets often parked on the airport runway.

-Far from the madding crowd, Anguilla is the perfect retreat for an indulgent, exclusive getaway for the discerning traveller, dedicated to the simple pleasures of basking in the sun, taking sunset strolls, sailing and snorkelling.
+Anguilla is the perfect retreat for an indulgent, exclusive getaway for the discerning traveller, dedicated to the simple pleasures of basking in the sun, taking sunset strolls, sailing on the azure waters and snorkelling in the worldclass coral reefs.
 It is also a popular venue for weddings and honeymoons, and is fast becoming recognised as a useful tax-free haven.

 Become our Anguilla Travel Expert